David-Lor/Docker-Python-Git-App/README.md

 ## TODO

-- Allow setting GIT repository through CMD instead of ENV
+- Allow setting GIT repository through CMD
-- Load SSH key from directoryfor cloning SSH git repositories
+- Load SSH private key for cloning SSH git repositories (from path or secret)
 - Create Github Actions to build, test and push multiple tags to DockerHub (if possible all the tags available on the Python base image)
+- Create multi-arch images
 - Run as root with an env variable - or another image tag